 Last Updated on

-Trying to conceive can be challenging for many couples as fertility problems are on the rise at present.
-There are a lot of women who have noticed that taking a specific kind of cough syrup around the time of ovulation can help them conceive.
+Trying to conceive can be challenging for many couples, especially if they have some fertility issue, which is a common problem these days.
+A couple who can’t wait to get pregnant may be willing to try any remedy out there that can give them a hope that they can conceive.
+One such remedy that is believed to work is cough syrup.
+It is believed that taking a specific kind of cough syrup around the time of ovulation can help a woman conceive.
 Although there is not enough documented scientific proof of this, several doctors do agree that taking cough syrup containing guaifenesin may help women get pregnant.

-If you are wondering, can cough syrup help you get pregnant, the answer is yes – in certain instances.
+Yes, taking cough syrup can help a woman get pregnant but only in certain instances.
 Some cough syrups contain guaifenesin which comes from the bark of the guaiacum tree found in the Caribbean.
 Guaifenesin is an ‘expectorant’.
 This means that it thins out the mucus in the lungs and airways so that we may bring up the phlegm and spit it out when we have a respiratory infection or a cough.

-What cough syrup helps you get pregnant?
-If you are having problems trying to conceive and your doctor has found that your cervical mucus is thick and dry, taking guaifenesin cough syrup can help you become pregnant.
+If you are having a problem trying to conceive and your doctor has found that your cervical mucus is thick and dry, taking guaifenesin cough syrup can help you get pregnant.
 The guaifenesin thins out cervical mucus, making it easy for sperms to get through it and reach the egg faster.

 When to Take Cough Syrup While You’re Trying to Get Pregnant

 Cough syrup with guaifenesin should be taken around the time of ovulation if you are trying to get pregnant and want your cervical mucus to be thinner.
 By monitoring your basal body temperature and using an ovulation test kit available in pharmacies, you can determine the exact time of ovulation.
 Once you know when you are ovulating, you can take the cough syrup around that time to help increase your fertility.